Frankie Whelehan the current Chairperson of the Triskel Arts Centre board, beginning in 2008.

-Oisín Qualified as an Architect in 1987 in Dublin.
-He worked briefly in United States and the United Kingdom, before starting work back in Dublin in 1990.
-Oisín was the director of the Cork Office of Murray O’Laoire Architects, until early 2010.
+Oisín qualified as an Architect in 1987 in Dublin.
+He worked briefly in the United States and the United Kingdom, before starting work back in Dublin in 1990.
+Oisín was the director of the Cork Office of Murray O’Laoire Architects until early 2010.
 Oisín is now a practicing Architect, and principal of Design Forum Architects based in Cork City.

-Oisín is a current director/ board member of the Cork Triskel Arts Centre, and has been a board member/ director of the National Sculpture Factory since 2005.
-Oisín has been the Chairman of the NSF board, since late 2013, having been vice chair for the previous 12 months.
+Oisín has been a board member of Triskel Arts Centre since 2008, and a board member/director of the National Sculpture Factory since 2005.
+Oisín has been the Chairman of the NSF board since late 2013, having been vice chair for the previous 12 months.